Category:

 Disney is another interesting retail merchant.
 There is a difference in quality and assortment between the merchandise they sell at their theme parks, their branded stores, and the merchandise sold at non-branded retailers.
 At its heart, Disney is a theater company that sells movie-based merchandise – what Disney calls its franchises.

-A few years back, the Disney Stores in the United States, run by a licensee and not by Disney, had become old, were not in good repair, and had a confusing retail mix.
+Some years back, the Disney Stores in the United States, which were run by a licensee and not by Disney itself, had become old, in disrepair, and with a confusing retail mix.
 Disney launched a new approach to retailing at their London stores, based out of their London offices and leveraging the global Disney team.
-Through its integration of etail and retail, Disney enabled customers to view and learn about what is available in the stores online.
-The design of the store also changed, with the addition of a massive video screen playing clips of Disney films and shows and providing other information about Disney.
-The store designers built a large kiosk for children to play in and watch videos while their parents shopped, and the store improved its lighting and created a colored path on the floor for the customer to follow, enabling them to see more than the typical franchise merchandise they were used to.
+Through integration of etail and retail, Disney enabled customers to view and learn about what is available in the stores online.
+The store design also changed, with addition of a massive video screen playing clips of Disney films and shows, and providing other information about Disney.
+The store designers built a large kiosk for children to play in and watch videos while their parents shopped, and improved store lighting with a colored path on the floor for the customer to follow, enabling them to discover more than the typical franchise merchandise.
 (Stew Leonard, a specialty grocer in New England, had made the ‘path’ approach part of their retail theatre years before.)
 Disney also organized the store by movie franchise rather than separating, as many retailers do, girls, boys, men and women – making the family shopping experience easier.

 As you enter the new London Disney store, you are greeted by staff wearing headphones that convey to other staff in the store both the franchise merchandise you are looking for and other key information, such as whether you have a child in hand or in a carriage.
 Depending on that information, the sales staff provides the customer with either a bag or a basket to carry the merchandise they select.
 As the customer shops and the bag or basket becomes full, the staff takes the merchandise from the customer and brings it to the back of the cash desk, therefore freeing the customer’s hands so they can buy more.
 The number of cash desks has been increased, using a ‘snake’ approach (similar to that used by Wendy’s) instead of individual cash register lines, and each cash register is carefully watched to keep the wait time to a minimum.
-Disney’s retail theatre has been developed to enable its stores to be the “happiest place in the mall” for mothers to bring their children to shop.
-This is the model Disney intends for its other international markets.
+Disney has developed its retail theatre so that its stores are the “happiest place in the mall” for mothers to bring their children to shop.

 Disney isn’t the only retailer using a front-line team to greet customers and communicate with sales associates and other staff.
 Apple uses a similar approach.
-The Apple greeter can confirm appointments and wait times at the Genius Bar, and also directly communicate with staff and call them forward to meet with you to discuss what you are shopping for.
-You can purchase most Apple products at Best Buy, but why would you?
-There is an excitement about the interactive experience at Apple that stems from their associates, who have extraordinarily deep product knowledge and are seemingly born with a vibrant and helpful personality.
+The Apple greeter can confirm appointments and wait times at the Genius Bar, and directly communicate with staff to call them forward to meet with you to discuss what you are shopping for.
+The excitement about the interactive experience at Apple stems from their associates, who have deep product knowledge and are seemingly born with a vibrant and helpful personality.
 The Apple Store is filled with tables full of products you can try out and, like Disney, an area with iPads that children can play with while you shop.
 You can research products online or at the store, and schedule to pick them up at the local store.
 You can book time online at the Genius Bar and get updates on the time of your appointment.
 Most important, from a customer service standpoint, is that rather than sell you the products and have you wait in line at a cash desk, they bring the cash desk to you, as a hand-held credit card reader.
 In addition to speeding up your shopping experience, Apple is able to capture key information about you so that they can keep you informed later about new products and features they have available.
-Having the sales associate bring the cash desk to the customer is becoming more and more common with theatre retailers; even brands like Hertz are doing that today.

 Integrating Etailing with Brick-and-Mortar Operations

-There is little indication that the trend to etail by customers is going to abate.
-And there are a host of reasons why blending etail and theatre-based brick-and-mortar retailing should be pursued, including the power of technology to improve customer service and reduce the cost of labor.
-Technology companies like Eleat are revolutionizing how customers in restaurants order and pay.
-Eleat allows customers to scan a menu, check calorie counts, search for allergy-friendly items, and order their food online on their iPhone or Android device.
+There are a host of reasons why blending etail and theatre-based brick-and-mortar retailing should be pursued, including the power of technology to improve customer service and reduce the cost of labor.
+Technology companies have revolutionized how restaurant customers order and pay.
+Customers can scan a menu, check calorie counts, search for allergy-friendly items, and order their food online on their iPhone or Android device.
 During the meal, if they choose not to interact with the server, they can order additional items and/or pay for their meal through either the mobile or web app.
 All of this is connected to the restaurant’s IT system, improving the restaurant’s efficiency with lower labor costs.
 This is the type of application millennials have been looking for in their sit-down meal experience.

 1. Who is, or who should be, my customer?